WattanaGaming/Minetest-docs/docs/mods.md

 - `name`: The mod name.
 Allows Minetest to determine the mod name even if the directory is wrongly named.
 - `description`: Description of the mod to be shown in the Mods tab of the main menu.
 - `depends`: A comma separated list of dependencies.
-These are mods that must be loaded before this mod
+These are mods that must be loaded before this mod.
 - `optional_depends`: A comma separated list of optional dependencies.
 Like a dependency, but no error if the mod doesn't exist.

 ### screenshot.png